pmem/pmdk/doc/pmempool-check.1.md

 `-N, --no-exec`

 Don't execute, just show what would be done.
+Not supported on device dax.

 `-b, --backup <file>`